 Outside of my research work, I pride myself on a range of hobbies and an ever present curiosity for something new, but in recent years I have nailed down a few in particular, notably: martial arts, languages, cooking, and games (both the board and electronic variety).

-Language drew me in quickly, but I didn’t have much opportunity to explore it until nearly high school (for the full story, check out my first blog post in “Exploring Languages” here!).
+Language, in particular, drew me in quickly, but I didn’t have much opportunity to explore it until high school (for the full story, check out my first blog post in “Exploring Languages” here!).
 However, being consistently surrounded by Eastern logograms and ideologies in the martial arts world greatly influenced my interests: I’m presently spending time brushing up on my Japanese reading and writing skills using apps such as Duolingo, Memrise, Anki, and a book called Remembering the Kanji written by James W. Heisig (which I highly recommend for anyone trying to pickup Japanese, and he has recently published another on Chinese Kanji/Hanzi which uses similar techniques).
 Much of the “Exploring Languages” blog will revolve around thoughts that come to me while working with these mediums.

 Ah yes, and I forgot to mention one other important category of activities… outdoor adventuring!
 As an avid mountaineer, I enjoy rock climbing (great course on learning to do outdoor climbing here, run by Mike Donofrio), snowboarding (about 8 years of experience), hiking (regularly!) and running.
 Sadly, in the past few years the snowboarding and running have been minimally accessible for me due to, well, mostly a lack of time… BUT, I keep them close to my heart and hope to work them in again soon!

 For those interested in what I have accomplished so far outside of this blog’s purview (mainly career related), feel free to peruse my CV (which will be updated semi-regularly).